 Prepares students to successfully complete research and report writing in technical and academic courses leading to degrees.
 Includes use of appropriate format, organization, and bibliographic references, and emphasizes American source citation conventions, the consideration of writing purposes, audience, and objective presentation.
 Designed for non-native speakers of English who wish to improve their academic skills.
-Prerequisite: Completion of ENL116 or CELSA score of 55+, oral proficiency score of 30+ and writing sample.
+Prerequisite: Completion of ENL116 or CELSA score of 55+ and a writing sample.
 Class fee \$2.
+Offered as needed.